CraigMason19/music_theory_docs/README.md

 # music_theory_docs
-A web-based documentation site for my music_theory Python package, built with Django.
+A web-based documentation site for my music_theory Python package, built with Django. and powered by introspected docstrings.